Registration for Handhewn Bowl Classes

 - father/son(s) who want to learn together with a real sense of accomplishment.

-We have taught about 30 women and 120 men over the years.
+We have taught over 300 men and women over the years.
 This craft does take a real toll on one's forearms and shoulders, and is more strenuous than it first appears.
-Every person but one has finished at
+Every person but one has finished at least one bowl during the 3 days (the one who didn't was a man).

 $400.00 fee includes: